-At 31 December 2018, the Company's excess of assets over liabilities was £2.1bn on a SII basis which is £0.7bn lower than the value under IFRS.
-The difference is driven by the different bases used to value the Company's participations in its subsidiaries, including ACI, and the elimination of goodwill and intangibles.
+At 31 December 2019, the Company's excess of assets over liabilities was £1,861m on a SII basis which is £783m lower than the value under IFRS.
+The difference is driven by the different bases used to value the Company's participations in its subsidiaries, including ACI and AIIDAC, and the elimination of intangibles.
 Under SII, participations are valued at the Company's proportionate equity share of the excess of assets over liabilities of each subsidiary, valued on a look through basis to the SII value of the assets and liabilities of the entity.
-Goodwill and intangibles are valued at nil under SII.
+Intangibles are valued at nil under SII.